TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/scala/index.md/index.md

 ## How to Implement the Solution

-At long last, let’s implement Hello World in Scala:
+At long last, let's implement Hello World in Scala:

 ```scala
 object HelloWorld extends App {